Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions

 In the USC regime, the light-matter coupling strength becomes comparable to the bare frequencies of the system.
 In this regime, the rotating-wave approximation (RWA) breaks down, leading to antiresonant interactions from the so-called counter-rotating terms (CRTs) and $A^2$ terms in the Hamiltonian, which allow access to counter-intuitive and unexplored physics.
 In the past decade, USC has been realized in diverse physical platforms, including intersubband polaritons,\cite{TodorovetAl10PRL,GeiseretAl12PRL} Landau polaritons,\cite{ScalarietAl12Science,ZhangetAl16NP,BayeretAl17NL} and superconducting circuits.\cite{NiemczyketAl10NP,Forn-DiazetAl10PRL,YoshiharaetAl17NP,Forn-DiazetAl17NP} However, traditional polariton systems are restricted by one fixed coupling strength, and resonant effects, such as vacuum Rabi splitting (VRS), dominate antiresonant effects, such as vacuum Bloch-Siegert shifts (VBSSs),\cite{BlochSiegert40PR} which are the hallmark of active CRTs.
-Thus, the counter-intuitive physics predicted in this regime, such as the superradiant phase transition,\cite{HeppLieb73AP,WangHioe73PRA} Casimir photon emission,\cite{DeLiberatoetAl07PRL,StassietAl13PRL,Hagenmuller16PRB} and ground-state electrolumine- scence,\cite{CirioetAl16PRL} has largely remained unexplored.
-Experimental studies are largely limited to reports of giant VRS, and there have only been a few unambiguous demonstrations of the VBSS.\cite{LietAl18NP} Therefore, there is a growing demand for novel platforms with superior tunability and dominant antiresonant interactions to simulate ultrastrongly coupled light-matter systems.
+Thus, the counter-intuitive physics predicted in this regime, such as the superradiant phase transition,\cite{HeppLieb73AP,WangHioe73PRA} Casimir photon emission,\cite{DeLiberatoetAl07PRL,StassietAl13PRL,Hagenmuller16PRB} and ground-state electrolumin-\\escence,\cite{CirioetAl16PRL} has largely remained unexplored.
+Experimental studies are largely limited to reports of giant VRS, and there have only been a few unambiguous demonstrations of the VBSS.\cite{LietAl18NP} Therefore, there is a growing demand for novel platforms with superior tunability and dominant antiresonant interactions for exploring the exotic predictions of the USC regime.